NcStudios/NcEngine/readme.md

 ---------------
 #### NC_BUILD_TESTS
     Default: OFF
-    Include tests when building the NcSdk project.
+    Include tests when building.

 #### NC_PROD_BUILD
     Default: OFF
-    Build binaries with debug, utility, and profiling code stripped.
-Only NcEngine is built, and its target name is changed to 'Nc::NcEngine' (dropping the '-dev' suffix).
+    Build engine binaries for use in production releases.
+This excludes the editor layer, sample app, removes some runtime checks, and limits logging.
+The engine target name is changed to 'Nc::NcEngine' (dropping the '-dev' suffix).

 #### NC_PROFILING_ENABLED
     Default: OFF